Quasi-Objective Eddy Visualization from Sparse Drifter Data: Data

 As higlighted by \cite{Griffa1996, Beron2016} and \cite{Rossby2021}, inertial oscillations have little effect on the overall motion of nearby particles as they periodically return to their starting position after one inertial period.
 The anticyclonic looping arising from inertial oscillations, however, impacts the drifter velocity profile without affecting separation between nearby particles.
 In order to remove this unwanted effect from our analysis, we apply a $6^{th}$-order low-pass Butterworth filter to the drifter trajectories with a cut-off period of $T_{cut}=1.5T_{inertial}$, as suggested by \cite{Dong2011, Beron2016, Lumpkin2016}.
 Here, the inertial period is

 where $ y $ is the latitudinal position of the drifter and $ \omega = 7.27 * 10^{-5}\dfrac{\mathrm{rad}}{\mathrm{s}} $ is the rotation rate of the Earth.
 At mid-latitudes, inertial oscillations have time-scales of 1-2 days, whereas the dominant period of submesoscale and mesoscale eddy motion is above 5 days \cite{Mariano2016}.
 The characteristic time of submesoscale and mesoscale features thus greatly exceeds the inertial period.
 Hence, the anticyclonic looping arising from high-frequency diurnal inertial oscillations does not influence the relative dispersion of drifters in the submesoscale and mesoscale regime \cite{Beron2016}.
+In this paper we target coherent structures whose time-scales are far above the period of inertial oscillations.\\ \\ The time interval of definition of a finite-time, temporally aperiodic dynamical system inherently determines the range of features one can identify in that system.
+Submesoscale eddies have characteristic time-scales of around one week, whereas mesoscale structures arise over months.
+In contrast, coherent structures tied to inertial oscillations have a temporal range of a few hours.
+Therefore, in the exploration of short term features, inertial oscillations should not be filtered out of the drifter trajectories.